browserengineering/book/book/scripts.md

 Suppose `a.js` is "`var x = 2;`" and `b.js` is "`console.log(x + x)`";
 the variable `x` is set in `a.js` but used in `b.js`.
-In real web browsers, that's important since one script might define library functions that another script wants to call.
+In real web browsers, that's important, since one script might define library functions that another script wants to call.

 Let's start exporting functions.
 The JavaScript function `console.log` corresponds to the Python `print` function.[^5] We can leverage this correspondence using `export_function`:

-[^5]: If you're using Python 2, for some reason, you'll need to write
+[^5]: If you're using Python 2, you'll need to write
     a little wrapper function around `print` instead.

 ``` {.python replace=__init__(self)/__init__(self%2c%20tab)}